gpilgrim2670/VerticalTable/README.md

 #### 2. Footer row

-The footer row in a reactable table is not unlike using a summarize function in dplyr: you can take the sum, mean or any other aggregate function on the column.
+The footer row in a reactable table is not unlike using `summarize` in `dplyr`: you can take the sum, mean or any other aggregate function on the column.
 But how you do it is different.

 Footers can be text, a calculated value or some combination of the two.
 If the footer for a cell is an aggregate function, it’s given as a function of the values in a column and the name of a column.
 This can be done within the colDef for a given column.